Managing Type 2 diabetes: A lifestyle guide for older adults

 Adopting a balanced diet is one of the most important steps in managing diabetes.
 My favorite tips are straightforward and apply to healthy aging in general:

-- Watch your portions: Eating smaller meals can prevent spikes in blood sugar.
+• Watch your portions: Eating smaller meals can prevent spikes in blood sugar.
 Be mindful of portion sizes, especially when it comes to carbohydrates.
-A good rule of thumb is to make half your plate greens, ¼ plate carbohydrate and ¼ lean protein.
+A good rule of thumb is to make half your plate greens, one-quarter of the plate carbohydrates and on-quarter a lean protein.

 Regular physical activity